ryanbarringtoncox/crud-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### TODOs:
+  - clean up front end code (function names, etc)
   - add django backend with models, sqlite
   - style it
   - add client-side validation
   - add server-side validation
-  - add clients model in db
+  - add clients model in db, with proper associations
-  - add clients to frontend
+  - add clients to frontend, make it useable and easy
-  - Django rest API?
+  - switch to Django rest API?
-  - Security?
+  - look into security